 Discovering Yourstory

-I grew up in a poor rural area in a family that still held strong associations with their traditions.
 If your family didn’t follow a lot of traditional practices like mine, you might be starting with just a general idea about where your people came from.
 You should consider yourself lucky if you know that much.
 Many people in the world had that taken away from them.

 This work is going to involve some unlearning on your part.
 When I started my anthropology classes in college, I was sitting in a meeting of people who were going to work on a history project together.
 They knew I was friendly with a certain herbal author who wrote historical anecdotes in their books.

 I spent an uncomfortable afternoon listening to them run through all the errors in one, as examples of mistakes we wanted to avoid.
 It was irritating, but it wasn’t paradigm-changing for me because I wasn’t invested in that truth.
 I already knew that the “history” in most herbal books is terrible.
 When I began attending herbal conferences, I bit my tongue about the way the history of herbalism was taught.
 I regret that now, but I wanted to make friends and often feel the need to mask in social circles to do that.
-No one likes the well-actually girl.
+No one likes the “well-actually” girl.

 Everyone was neglecting the wealth of knowledge that can be gleaned from a survey of medical texts and manuscripts written by women in various museum collections all over the world.

-The transcription projects I work on are important to me.
-Those manuscripts represent millennia of hands-on experience that should not be allowed to just fade away.
-However, the reality is that they directly contradict a lot of stories thrown around in the Herbal Community™.
+However, the reality is that the information in them directly contradicts a lot of lore thrown around in the Herbal Community™.
 I would not have written about this before I got old and crotchety enough that I don’t care about fitting in anymore.

 Question Everything

-Question things that are too heavily gendered.
-The ‘his’story versus ‘her’story debate is inaccurate and ignores the contributions of people who didn’t fit in that gender binary.
-History books are often mired in nationalistic/patriarchal nonsense while modern “herstory” is based on a fertility goddess myth invented by the Victorians that might be more rooted in patriarchal nonsense than actual history.
 If you have never considered the way the Maiden Mother Crone mythology categorizes the stages of women’s lives by their usefulness as breeders, it is worth thinking about.
-What is more irritating is how Victorian revisionism turned important gynecological herbs used by professional midwives into love charms and frivolity.
+What is more irritating to me is how Victorian revisionism turned important gynecological herbs used by professional midwives into love charms and frivolity.

 Use Primary Sources Whenever Possible

 To be fair, this was more difficult before the days of digitization, but these days the internet makes it easy to find primary source documents.
 There are ways around firewalls these days as more people in academia are recognizing that information should be freely available to all.
-If you need a paper, you can ask the author directly or shoot me a message.

 Don’t Rely Too Heavily on Expert Commentary

-Don’t assume that just because someone has some letters behind their name that you need to defer to them.
-I have had people with more letters than me, argue with me that women were not allowed to teach at the Salernitan medical school and various women’s treatises on health were never published.
-Nothing personal but a lot of men are really invested in the version of history written from their viewpoint.
+Don’t assume that just because someone has some letters behind their name you need to defer to them.
+I have had people with many more letters than me, argue with me that women were not allowed to teach at the Salernitan medical school and various women’s treatises on health were never published.

-Another example I have come across in my research is the commentary on the translations on the CELT database.
-In the lead-up to one translation they say that there is no reference found to yarrow in the Latin version of the medicinal work and therefore conclude it is a “uniquely Irish herb.”
 That’s just not true.
 Pliny wrote that yarrow was the herb Homer mentioned in the Iliad.
-He called it herbis militaris.
 Archaeologists found yarrow amongst the medical supplies of a Roman ship that sank off the coast of Tuscany.
+The issue here is that the ancients called it milfoil or herbis militaris.
 The linguist who wrote that was clearly not grounded in plant history and probably should have kept their commentary focused on what they knew.

 Use Reference Management Software

 You are not going to remember everything you read.
 Keeping your research notes available in a way that can be searched quickly when you are too tired to remember, is useful.
-I use Zotero because it is free Opensource software that you can download to your computer where it stores things on your harddrive.
+I use Zotero because it is free Opensource software that you can download to your computer where it stores things on your hard drive.
 Just remember to back that storage file up to the cloud every so often.

 Canny, Nicholas P. ‘The Ideology of English Colonization: From Ireland to America’.
 The William and Mary Quarterly 30, no. 4 (October 1973): 575. https://doi.org/10.2307/1918596.